leapt/flysystem-onedrive/README.md

 ## Installation

+This package requires PHP 8.1+.

-You can install the package via composer:
+You can install the package using composer:

 ```bash
 composer require leapt/flysystem-onedrive